 In ASLEF it is different.
 The members, through their branch representatives, are the ones who control the entire event.
 It is an example of democracy in action.

 THE UNION’S EMPLOYEES

-The union’s employees – including all the head office staff, the regional officers, the National Organiser and the General Secretary – are there not to make policy, but to carry it out.
+The union’s employees – including all the head office staff, the regional officers, the Assistant General Secretary and the General Secretary – are there not to make policy, but to carry it out.
 They receive their instructions from the members via the EC or AAD.